Saritasa/php-roles-simple/README.md

 # Saritasa Roles for Laravel

 Simplified implementation of user roles for Laravel applications:
-User has role_id field, and corresponding roles table exists
+User has role_id field, and corresponding roles lookup table exists.

 ## Usage